-A total lateness for the whole of the rally exceeding 60 minutes will result in the exclusion of the crew.
 This penalty may be imposed without the necessity of a hearing in terms of GCR 175 and becomes effective upon the earlier of:

-- Written notification of exclusion - OR the publication of any set of provisional results reflecting such exclusion. - Exclusion for exceeding the maximum permitted lateness may only be announced at the end of a section or at the end of a Round. - b) The exclusion time may be increased at any point by the Stewards upon the proposal of the Clerk of the Course.
-The crews concerned shall be informed of this decision as soon as possible.

-c) Example of On-Time:
+- a.
+Written notification of exclusion - b.
+OR the publication of any set of provisional results reflecting such exclusion. - ii) Exclusion for exceeding the maximum permitted lateness may only be announced at the end of a section or at the end of a Round. - iii) The exclusion time may be increased at any point by the Stewards upon the proposal by the Clerk of the Course.
+The crews concerned shall be informed of this decision as soon as possible. - iv) Example of On-Time: